-If you’re a regular reader of this blog, you’re most likely aware that one of my favorite things to do is peruse thrift shops or flea markets whenever I get the chance.
+If you’re a regular reader of this blog, then you probably know one of my favourite things to do is peruse thrift shops, garage sales or flea markets whenever I get the chance.
 I’ve become very disciplined with my purchases ever since I laid out some ground rules for thrifting earlier this year.
 So difficult, but so necessary!
 Only buying items I have a definite plan for has really kept the clutter in our basement storage rooms to a minimum.

 With that being said, I was thrilled to stumble across a couple vintage tea towels at a local thrift shop last week.
 I have been coveting similar Anthropologie dish towels, but we’re far too hard on ours (think overflowing coffee maker like the one I experienced this morning!) to spend in the ballpark of $20 each.
 Instead, I picked up both of these for $3!

 The “Scottish Wild Flowers” cotton tea towel was created by Glen Appin, a Scottish textile and gift company dating back to 1903.
-I love the summery colors and simple illustrations of some of my favorite flowers.
+I love the summery colors and simple illustrations of some of my favourite flowers.

 The Irish linen “Treetowel” was designed by Pat Albeck, a British artist who made a big impact on the textile, pottery, and paper industries from the 1950’s to 2007.
-Based on the colors, I’m guessing it’s from the 70’s.
-Although it has never been used, making it more valuable, I still plan on washing it up and putting it to work.
+Based on the colours, I’m guessing it’s from the 70’s.
+Although it has never been used (making it more valuable), I still plan on washing it up and putting it to work.
+I LOVE linen kitchen towels!

 If you’re looking for vintage tea towels to add some fun and whimsy to your kitchen, there’s a fantastic selection on Etsy in a variety of styles.
 However, you may have to hit some thrift shops to find a good deal like I did.

 Do you like to add a touch of vintage to your kitchen?
-What have you found that was a steal of a deal?
+Have any vintage tea towels of your own?
+What have you found in the vintage department that was a steal of a deal?

 Enjoy your day,